 They’re all SO GOOD!

 Flavored Coffee Creamer: My pumpkin spice creamer is a copycat recipe of the coffee creamers you find in the grocery store.
-Combined with some milk, this is a great way to flavor your iced lattes.
+Combined with some milk, this is a great way to flavor your iced pumpkin spice lattes.

 Maple syrup to sweeten an iced latte: This natural sweetener is a delicious way to sweeten your coffee, whether it’s hot or cold.
 Look at that!
 Now you’ve made an iced maple latte!